mdekauwe/CABLE_benchmarking/README.md

     $ git clone https://github.com/mdekauwe/CABLE_benchmarking.git

+## Setup integration branch

+This ought to be a one time thing, but just to remind myself how we got this...

+    $ python scripts/setup_integration_branch.py

 ## Multi-site comparison

 Runs both cable executables (trunk and the user's branch) across a suite of FLUXNET sites and plots seasonal cycles.
 Whilst these plots are generated locally, the results of each repository should be uploaded to